GithubUserAccountAmazing/ziprecruiter-1-click-filter/README.md

 ## Known Issues/Limitations

 - Some jobs that appear to be '1-Click Apply' may require you to answer additional questions before your application is submitted.
 This script does not exclude these jobs from the results.
-  - To avoid jobs that ask questions, you can use ublock to block the following element: `www.ziprecruiter.com##.ScreenModalOverlay`
+  - To avoid jobs that ask questions, you could use ublock to block the following element: `www.ziprecruiter.com##.ScreenModalOverlay`
 - Some employers may send you an email after you have clicked '1-Click Apply' asking you to visit an external website to 'complete your application'.
 This script is unable to identify these employers in advance.